Professional Training Course in the Third Sector

 Training obligations

-Training requirements in the Third Sector depend on the national laws and regulations of each country.
-In general, Third Sector organizations may be required to fulfill training requirements, for example to acquire the skills needed to manage activities and plan future activities, as well as to improve their effectiveness in solving social problems.
-Depending on the country and the type of organization, training requirements may consist of specific training courses, internships, professional development courses, seminars or networking events.
-In any case, the final goal of training is to train operators and create more competitive organizations capable of pursuing their social and environmental goals.
-It is important to think about a strategic training of the Third Sector, which is not limited to the simple transmission of economic/business/fiscal aspects and knowledge to Third Sector operators and organizations, to the certainly necessary attention to innovative processes, to the quality of services and relationships within organizations, but to a training that must first of all be capable of understanding the rich set of value and motivational aspects that must underlie personal services.
+Training requirements in the Third Sector depend on each country's national laws and regulations.
+Generally, Third Sector organizations may be required to fulfill training obligations, for example, to acquire the skills needed to manage operations and plan future activities, as well as to improve their effectiveness in solving social problems.
+Depending on the country and the type of organization, training requirements may consist of specific training courses, internships, professional development courses, seminars, or networking events.
+In any case, the ultimate goal of training is to develop professionals and create more competitive organizations capable of pursuing their social and environmental objectives.
+It is important to consider strategic training for the Third Sector, which goes beyond the simple transmission of economic, business, and tax knowledge to Third Sector professionals and organizations, and the certainly necessary focus on innovative processes, the quality of services, and relationships within organizations.
+Training must, above all, encompass the rich set of values and motivations that must underlie personal services.

 Reference legislation

-In Italy, the reference legislation for the Third Sector is Law 11 August 1991, n.
-266 (also known as Law 266/1991) containing “New rules on volunteering”, which has constituted a fundamental point of reference for the growth and organization of third sector activities in the country.
-Furthermore, with the reform of the third sector and volunteering in 2016, Law 6 June 2016, n.106 (also known as Law 106/2016) was enacted, which introduced important innovations in the field of third sector entities, social enterprise, volunteering, social solidarity and services for families and individuals.
-Finally, there is also the "Third Sector Code" introduced with Legislative Decree 3 July 2017, n.
-117, which established the guidelines for this sector and reorganised the different types of recognised bodies, the methods of assistance, the tax discipline and the related sanctions.
+In Italy, the reference legislation for the Third Sector is Law No. 266 of August 11, 1991 (also known as Law 266/1991), "New Rules on Volunteering," which has been a key reference point for the growth and organization of third sector activities in the country.
+Furthermore, with the 2016 reform of the third sector and volunteering, Law No. 106 of June 6, 2016 (also known as Law 106/2016) was enacted, introducing important innovations regarding third sector entities, social enterprises, volunteering, social solidarity, and services for families and individuals.
+Finally, there is also the "Third Sector Code," introduced with Legislative Decree No. 106 of July 3, 2017.
+117, which established the guidelines for this sector and reorganized the different types of recognized entities, the assistance methods, the tax regulations and the related sanctions.

-Professionals who have attended the course will be issued a Certificate of Attendance with Profit of the Professional Training Course in the Third Sector, which will be sent via email to the address indicated in the Registration Form.
+Professionals who attend the course will be issued a Certificate of Attendance for the Professional Training Course in the Third Sector, which will be sent via email to the address indicated on the Registration Form.

 The course has a total duration of 40 hours.